brorb/710-wiki/Content/Characters/SYSTEM.md

 ]
 ```

-On 7th September 2025, someone in [[The Sleuths]] Discord server spammed @SYSTEM, which caused an overflow error within SYSTEM:
+On 7th September 2025, someone in [[The Sleuths]] Discord server spammed @SYSTEM, which caused SYSTEM to experience an overflow error:
 ```discord
 [
   {